 North Cyprus has two mobile service operators, namely KKTCell (Kuzey Kıbrıs Turkcell) which everyone calls Turkcell which is actually the parent company based in Turkey.
-This company’s numbers start with 0533; and then there’s Telsim which is now owned in part by Vodafone, this company’s numbers start with 0542.
+Then there’s Telsim which is now owned in part by Vodafone.
+Mobile numbers generaly start with 0553, 0542, 0548 or 0539.

 With regards to the communication super-highway, it feels like North Cyprus has jumped miles ahead in a very short space of time!